zuozhenggh/learning-library/data-management-library/database/multitenant/clone-plug-drop/clone-plug-drop.md

 1. Open up the Oracle Cloud Shell or terminal of your choice and login to the compute instance you created in the previous lab.

 2. Copy the following commands into your terminal.
-These commands download the files needed to run the lab.
+These commands download files needed to run the lab.

     Note: If you are running in windows using putty, ensure your Session Timeout is set to greater than 0